15 January - 18 February 2020

 - A description of the department’s plan for how the applicant can continue to develop their scientific career and competence during and after the grant period.

 The document may cover no more than 2 A4 pages, and shall be in English.
-Please download the template for the invitation from the administrating organisation here (word, 40.2 kB). (word, 40.2 kB)
+Please download the template for the invitation from the administrating organisation here Word, 40.2 kB, opens in new window.
+(Word, 40.2 kB).
+Word, 40.2 kB, opens in new window.
+(Word, 40.2 kB)

 Invitation from host department abroad